 Thunder Gods of the Sky in Celtic, Roman, and Greek Mythology

-Zeus (Greek) and Jupiter (Roman) as well as their lesser-known Celtic counterpart Taranis, were all ancient gods of thunder, that awesome manifestation of nature’s power.
-And indeed, the grappling with nature and the effort to understand it, is often cited as one of the primary reasons that the Ancients established their mythological pantheons and accompanying cults.
-It is therefore fitting to begin with these three.
+Zeus (Greek) and Jupiter (Roman) as well as their lesser-known Celtic counterpart Taranis, were all ancient gods of thunder.
+The grappling with nature and the effort to understand it is often cited as one of the primary reasons that the Ancients established their mythological pantheons and accompanying cults.

 Zeus

-For the Greeks, Zeus – who was born of the Titans Cronusand Rhea – was the “King of the Gods” and operator of the universe.
-After killing his father, Zeus reigned supreme on Mount Olympus amongst the pantheon of lesser Greek gods, a group known as the Olympians, and was married to the goddess Hera (who was also his sister!).
+For the Greeks, Zeus – who was born of the Titans, Cronus and Rhea – was the “King of the Gods” and operator of the universe.
+After killing his father, Zeus reigned supreme on Mount Olympus amongst the pantheon of lesser Greek gods, a group known as the Olympian gods, and was married to the goddess Hera (who was also his sister!).
 When described by the poets Hesiod or Homer, he is an all-powerful mover behind every event and aspect of the universe, particularly its weather.

 Indeed, in ancient works like the Iliad of Homer and Clouds by Aristophanes, Zeus is literally personified as rain or lightning.
 Additionally, he is often characterized as the driving force behind time and fate, as well as the order of society.